coderly/ember-micro-addon/README.md

 # Example: Extracting a component from an Ember-CLI application

 Let's assume we have an ember app located at `~git/my-ember-app`.
 Within that app, there is a small custom button component called `my-button`.
-We want to quickly extract it into a micro addon.
+We want to **quickly extract it into a micro addon**.

 From the app folder, we execute `ember-micro:extract component my-button` and that's it.

 There is now a new folder, `~/git/my-button` containing the component structured as a micro addon.

+It contains
+* `index.js` - the addon's entry file.
+Works the same way as it does with a regular ember addon, except it contains some special hooks which make it work in an app with the custom, flat file structure.
+* `component.js`
+* `template.hbs`
+* `style.css`

 We can now include that micro-addon in our app as a dependency, and it will work.
-We can do this by either linking the folder using `npm link`, or by installing the addon from a local folder using `npm install ~/git/my-button`.
+We can do this by either
+* linking the folder using [`npm link`](https://docs.npmjs.com/cli/link),
+* installing the addon from a local folder using `npm install ~/git/my-button`

-We can also go a step further and publish the addon to GitHub.
+We can also go a step further and **publish the addon to GitHub**.

-We move to the parent folder, `~/git/` and execute `ember-micro:publish my-button`.
+For that, we move to the parent folder, `~/git/` and execute `ember-micro:publish my-button`.
 We will be prompted for our GitHub username and password and a few seconds later, the addon will be published under our username to GitHub.

 # General instructions